 “If you follow this path, you’ll come to a road.”

 “I’m walking around here to see if I can see what the artist Martin Snape saw,” she said.
 “He lived in Victorian times, they were hard times, you know.
-I wanted to see if any of the beauty he captured in his paintings still existed today.”
+I wanted to see if any of the beauty he captured in his paintings still existed today.”“Oh.
+Well, there are trees along this path and back through The Spinney.”

 “I won’t walk far.
 I wish I’d brought my dog along, but she’s quite mad,” she laughed.